 How to Use

-Searching on The Lens is as easy as typing in a keyword patent search and clicking the “Search” button.
-Start your search by typing a keyword in the search bar on the Lens home page or patent search page.
-Patent Search use the text in the search bar, even if from an existing search (filters are dropped).
+Start your search by typing a keyword in the search bar on the Lens home page or patent search page and clicking on the “Search” button.
+Patent Search uses the text in the search bar, even if from an existing search (filters are dropped).

 Patent Structured Search

-Alternatively, you can use “Patent Structured Search” that is effectively an assisted version of a normal search but tries to parse and modify it.
+“Patent Structured Search” is effectively an assisted version of a normal search but tries to parse and modify it.
 The Structured Search is another way to refine your search from the very start and gives you unique options for searching for text within specific fields of each document.
-Using the Structured Search tools, you can create specific search queries, filtering by date range, classification, jurisdiction and doc type.
+Structured Search tools assists you to create specific search queries, filtering by date range, classification, jurisdiction and doc type.
 When searching on The Lens, we query your search results against our vast database of more than 125 million patents records.
 Results are sorted by default using their relevance.
 After your initial search you can refine your parameters using the various faceted filters available to you.
 The query details pane displays a summary of your search, filters and results.
 You can remove unwanted filters here.
 Read more about Patent Structured Search.

 Search with Query Text Editor

 Patent search can be performed by typing the Boolean or keyword query typed into the search input box in the query text editor tab in patent search page.
 Once you start typing your Boolean query in the editor, fields will be suggested by the Lens.
 There is no enforced limit on the query length, however queries are URL-based, which are typically limited to ~2000 characters (browser dependent).
 You can use following keyboard shortcuts while searching: